MisoAI/miso-sdk-docs/sites/client-sdk/page/answers/ask/standard/configuration.md

 title: Ask module (standard) - configuration
 ---

+{%- from 'macros.njk' import since with context -%}

 You can configure the ask module with the some options, including:
 * Features
 * Phrases
+* API payload

 {% include 'step/sdk-setup-combo-config.md' %}